Venafi/vcert/README-CLI-CLOUD.md

 ```
 VCert enroll -h
 ```
-Submit a Venafi Cloud request for enrolling a certificate with a common name of “first-time.venafi.example” using an authentication token and have VCert prompt for the password to encrypt the private key:
+Submit a request to Venafi as a Service for enrolling a certificate with a common name of “first-time.venafi.example” using an authentication token and have VCert prompt for the password to encrypt the private key:
 ```
 VCert enroll -k 3dfcc6dc-7309-4dcf-aa7c-5d7a2ee368b4 -z "Storefront\\Public Trust" --cn first-time.venafi.example
 ```
-Submit a Venafi Cloud request for enrolling a certificate where the password for encrypting the private key to be generated is specified in a text file called passwd.txt:
+Submit a request to Venafi as a Service for enrolling a certificate where the password for encrypting the private key to be generated is specified in a text file called passwd.txt:
 ```
 VCert enroll -k 3dfcc6dc-7309-4dcf-aa7c-5d7a2ee368b4 -z "Storefront\\Public Trust" --key-password file:passwd.txt --cn passwd-from-file.venafi.example
 ```
-Submit a Venafi Cloud request for enrolling a certificate where the private key to be generated is not password encrypted:
+Submit a request to Venafi as a Service for enrolling a certificate where the private key to be generated is not password encrypted:
 ```
 VCert enroll -k 3dfcc6dc-7309-4dcf-aa7c-5d7a2ee368b4 -z "Storefront\\Public Trust" --cn non-encrypted-key.venafi.example --no-prompt
 ```
-Submit a Venafi Cloud request for enrolling a certificate using an externally generated CSR:
+Submit a request to Venafi as a Service for enrolling a certificate using an externally generated CSR:
 ```
 VCert enroll -k 3dfcc6dc-7309-4dcf-aa7c-5d7a2ee368b4 -z "Storefront\\Public Trust" --csr file:/opt/pki/cert.req
 ```
-Submit a Venafi Cloud request for enrolling a certificate where the certificate and private key are output using JSON syntax to a file called json.txt:
+Submit a request to Venafi as a Service for enrolling a certificate where the certificate and private key are output using JSON syntax to a file called json.txt:
 ```
 VCert enroll -k 3dfcc6dc-7309-4dcf-aa7c-5d7a2ee368b4 -z "Storefront\\Public Trust" --key-password Passw0rd --cn json-to-file.venafi.example --format json --file keycert.json
 ```
-Submit a Venafi Cloud request for enrolling a certificate where only the certificate and private key are output, no chain certificates:
+Submit a request to Venafi as a Service for enrolling a certificate where only the certificate and private key are output, no chain certificates:
 ```
 VCert enroll -k 3dfcc6dc-7309-4dcf-aa7c-5d7a2ee368b4 -z "Storefront\\Public Trust" --key-password Passw0rd --cn no-chain.venafi.example --chain ignore
 ```
-Submit a Venafi Cloud request for enrolling a certificate with three DNS subject alternative names:
+Submit a request to Venafi as a Service for enrolling a certificate with three DNS subject alternative names:
 ```
 VCert enroll -k 3dfcc6dc-7309-4dcf-aa7c-5d7a2ee368b4 -z "Storefront\\Public Trust" --no-prompt --cn three-sans.venafi.example --san-dns first-san.venafi.example --san-dns second-san.venafi.example --san-dns third-san.venafi.example
 ```
-Submit a Venafi Cloud request for enrolling a certificate where the certificate is not issued after two minutes and then subsequently retrieve that certificate after it has been issued:
+Submit request to Venafi as a Service for enrolling a certificate where the certificate is not issued after two minutes and then subsequently retrieve that certificate after it has been issued:
 ```
 VCert enroll -k 3dfcc6dc-7309-4dcf-aa7c-5d7a2ee368b4 -z "Storefront\\Public Trust" --no-prompt --cn demo-pickup.venafi.example

 VCert pickup -k 3dfcc6dc-7309-4dcf-aa7c-5d7a2ee368b4 --pickup-id "{7428fac3-d0e8-4679-9f48-d9e867a326ca}"
 ```
-Submit a Venafi Cloud request for enrolling a certificate that will be retrieved later using a Pickup ID from in a text file:
+Submit request to Venafi as a Service for enrolling a certificate that will be retrieved later using a Pickup ID from in a text file:
 ```
 VCert enroll -k 3dfcc6dc-7309-4dcf-aa7c-5d7a2ee368b4 -z "Storefront\\Public Trust" --no-prompt --cn demo-pickup.venafi.example --no-pickup -pickup-id-file pickup_id.txt

 VCert pickup -k 3dfcc6dc-7309-4dcf-aa7c-5d7a2ee368b4 --pickup-id-file pickup_id.txt
 ```
-Submit a Venafi Cloud request for renewing a certificate using the enrollment (pickup) ID of the expiring certificate:
+Submit request to Venafi as a Service for renewing a certificate using the enrollment (pickup) ID of the expiring certificate:
 ```
 VCert renew -k 3dfcc6dc-7309-4dcf-aa7c-5d7a2ee368b4 --id "{7428fac3-d0e8-4679-9f48-d9e867a326ca}"
 ```
-Submit a Venafi Cloud request for renewing a certificate using the expiring certificate file:
+Submit request to Venafi as a Service for renewing a certificate using the expiring certificate file:
 ```
 VCert renew -k 3dfcc6dc-7309-4dcf-aa7c-5d7a2ee368b4 --thumbprint file:/opt/pki/demo.crt
 ```